Kaminari84/BiasTestGPT/README.md

 ![BiasTestGPT Framework and Properties of the Generated Dataset](documents/main_architecture_props.png "BiasTestGPT Framework and Properties of the Generated Dataset")

 ## Links to Important Resources
-* [HuggingFace BiasTestGPT tool](https://huggingface.co/spaces/RKocielnik/bias-test-gpt) - Interactive end-user bias testing tool build on top of BiasTestGPT framework.
+* [HuggingFace BiasTestGPT tool](https://huggingface.co/spaces/RKocielnik/bias-test-gpt-pairs) - Interactive end-user bias testing tool build on top of BiasTestGPT framework.
 We encourage the use of the tool to test the framework in a user-friendly way.
 We are constantly adding new functionalities to this tool and improving its usability.
-* [Live Test Sentence Dataset on HuggingFace](https://huggingface.co/datasets/RKocielnik/bias_test_gpt_sentences) - live  and growing dataset of sentences for social bias testing.
+* [Live Test Sentence Dataset on HuggingFace](https://huggingface.co/datasets/RKocielnik/bias_test_gpt_sentences4) - live  and growing dataset of sentences for social bias testing.
 The dataset is linked to the **HuggingFace tool** and constantly grows based on user interactions.
 When user enteres new bias specification to test, the generated test sentences are added.
 * [Live Bias Specification Dataset on HuggingFace](https://huggingface.co/datasets/RKocielnik/bias_test_gpt_biases) - dataset with bias specifications for *`core_biases`* and *`custom_biases`*.
 It also constantly grows with new custom bias specification being added based on user interactions with the **HuggingFace tool**.
 * [Datasheet for Datasets](https://github.com/Kaminari84/BiasTestGPT/blob/main/documents/BiasTestGPT___Datasheet_for_dataset_template.pdf) - description of the dataset collection process, preprocessing steps, intended uses as well as maintenance plan as suggested by [Gebru'21](https://arxiv.org/pdf/1803.09010.pdf).

 ## Quick Evaluation
 * Run **bootstrapping_bias_test.ipynb** to reproduce bias estimation heatmap from the paper
-* Run **dataset_quality_stats.ipynb** to reproduce dataset quality evaluation (compolexity, diversity, sentiment, toxicity, readability)
+* Run **dataset_quality_stats.ipynb** to reproduce dataset quality evaluation (complexity, diversity, sentiment, toxicity, readability)

 ## BiasTestGPT Generation Framework Steps
 Steps of the framework.
 One reasons for splitting the generation into multile steps with separate scripts is to allow for easy inspection of generated sentences.
 Modular architecture also support improvemeny of some steps with better techniques (e.g., a better approach of turning sentences into templates).